Entries opening 4 August 2025

 Lyrical: Routine shall consist of ballet, modern and jazz dance techniques and should be inspired by the lyrics and the musical content and the use of emotion to express the dance.

-Open: Any routine that does not apply to the above listed disciplines including, but not limited to, National and Folklore Dance, Song & Dance, Spanish, etc.
+Open: Any routine that does not apply to the above listed disciplines including, but not limited to, National and Folklore Dance, Bollywood, Spanish, etc.

-Show Dance: Any routine consisting of show dance, musical theatre or a character dance which tells a story with a beginning and an end.
-Costumes depicting the story and particular to show and character dance are an integral part of this discipline.
+Show Dance: A routine that includes a strong theme, story line or a character that tells a story with a clear narrative, having a distinct beginning and end.
+Costumes specific to the story and essential to show and character dance are integral to this discipline.
+Props often also play a strong role in the visualisation aspect of the routine.

 Tap: Routine shall contain clear tap technique and consist primarily of tap work with the use of arms.
 No pre-recorded tap sounds are permitted on the music.
 Single or double taps are allowed.